top of page

 Crisis Mode

-Operating under severe capital constraints, I focused on cash preservation, strategic exits, and ensuring the delivery of the business plan to wind down operations in Germany.
+Operating under severe capital constraints, I focused on cash preservation, strategic exits, and ensuring the delivery of the business plan to wind down the operations in Germany.

 Deal Driven